-- Who can you turn to? - Employees have a duty to their employer to maintain confidentiality. - An employee might consider 'blowing the whistle' on unethical or illegal behaviour in their organisation. - Beware!
-Commonwealth and State legislation provides only limited protection to whistleblowers. - Before you act, get legal advice or speak on an anonymous basis to an ICAA advisor.
+- Who can you turn to? - Employees have an explicit or implicit duty to their employer to maintain confidentiality. - But when all else fails, an employee might consider 'blowing the whistle' on unethical or illegal behaviour in their organisation. - Beware!
+Commonwealth and State legislation provides only limited protection to whistleblowers. - Before you act, get legal advice or speak to an ICAA advisor.